Wednesday, August 28, 2024

 Just as "the clear emergence of ... [higher] needs rests upon prior satisfaction of ... [lower] needs," (1) in Maslow's Hierarchy of Needs, so rising to a higher level of Existential Growth must be preceded by your mastery of lower levels.

-Earth's Atmospheric Layers and their counterparts in the SAL Hierarchy.
+Earth's Atmospheric Layers and Nine (9) Progressive Levels of the SAL Hierarchy.
 (2)

 LAYER 1.
 Earth's Surface LEVEL 1.
 Education Stage